raspberrypi/documentation/linux/software/apt.md

 ## Upgrading existing software

-If software updates are available, you can get the updates with `sudo apt update` and install the updates with `sudo apt upgrade`, which will upgrade all of your packages.
+If software updates are available, you can get the updates with `sudo apt update` and install the updates with `sudo apt full-upgrade`, which will upgrade all of your packages.
 To upgrade a specific package, without upgrading all the other out-of-date packages at the same time, you can use `sudo apt install somepackage` (which may be useful if you're low on disk space or you have limited download bandwidth).

 ## Searching for software